-This consequence will only be used in very exceptional circumstances when all other avenues of support and intervention have failed.
+This consequence will only be used in very exceptional circumstances when all other avenues of support and intervention have not resulted in improved behaviour.
 Wherever possible if a child is at risk of permanent exclusion this will be brought to the attention of the parents/carers, governors and placing Local Authority and an agreed move to a more appropriate placement sought.